-The Best Small Business Apps for 2018
+The Best Small Business Apps & Services for 2018

-Best Small Business Apps by Category
+Best Small Business Apps & Services by Category

 As we mentioned in our Accounting pick, QuickBooks plays nicely with its tax software counterpart.
 This makes sense as they are both owned by Intuit.
-Sharing data to Turbo Tax is as easy as hitting the “Import” button.
+Sharing data with Turbo Tax is as easy as hitting the “Import” button.
 Once the data is uploaded, Turbo Tax walks you through your business tax forms line by line.
 It even helps you find industry-specific tax deductions.